“If you neglect your soul, demons grow in your unconscious mind”

 Following the path of Soul, we go beyond the surface of the daily roles we perform.
 The fleeting feelings we experience in performing daily functions, especially those we avoid, I call “persona emotions” as distinct from deeper feelings.
-These are the routine emotions that arise from the roles we play.
+These are the routine emotions we express in the roles we play.

 So, how can we thrive in our work projects and in our love relationships?
 The conscious ego-mind must make all decisions.
 But it needs to remain stable.
-So, we must be able to tune in to our deep wisdom.
-Listening to the guidance we can receive from the Self in our unconscious mind reveals how to respond to the difficulties of love and work with strength and calm effort.
+So we must be able to tune in to deeper wisdom.
+Listening to the guidance we can receive from the Self in our unconscious reveals how to respond to the difficulties of love and work with strength and calm effort.

 It takes willingness, courage and commitment to try new practices.
 Are you willing to make adjustments in your thinking? to shift your attention to a higher level of awareness, beyond the limits of our ordinary mind?
-If so, ancient practices and recent research offer useful and powerful ways to release what holds us back from the full potential of our mind, heart and soul.
+If so, ancient practices and recent research offer useful and powerful ways to release what holds us back from the full potential of our mind and heart .

 If we ignore our soul, as Jung warns, we lose touch with the Source of vibrant life within us.
 All the social roles we perform can harden into a “power politics” of relating, even in our marriages and families.
 We forget to express the love that we are made of.
 Without the strength of our soul we become victims of the world

 Soul is the source of love.
-And Rilke, in Letters to a Young Poet, advises us: “Believe in a love that is being stored up for you like an inheritance, and have faith that in this love there is a strength and a blessing so large that you can travel as far as you wish without having to step outside it.”
-This is the realm of soul.
+Rilke, in Letters to a Young Poet, advises us: “Believe in a love that is being stored up for you like an inheritance, and have faith that in this love there is a strength and a blessing so large that you can travel as far as you wish without having to step outside it.” realm